khaled102/react-native-custom-components/README.md

 });

 // ...
 ```

 ## Contributing

-See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.
+If you're interested in contributing to the project, please refer to the [contributing guide](CONTRIBUTING.md) for details on how to contribute and the development workflow.

 ## License

-MIT
+This project is licensed under the MIT License.